LEAP-at-Chapman/Intro-to-Logic-Programming/src/Sudoku/README.md

 This directory contains multiple implementations of Sudoku solvers to illustrate the advantages of constraint programming with specialized solvers as compared to pure logic programming.

+See [Constraint Programming and MiniZinc](minizinc-prolog-comparison.md) for a detailed comparison.

 ## Files

 ### MiniZinc Implementation (Constraint Programming)